10 rescued as under-construction building collapses in Kolkata, search on for survivors | Law-Order

 10 rescued as under-construction building collapses in Kolkata, search on for survivors

-At least 10 people were rescued after an under-construction building collapsed here late on Sunday night, officials said.The five-storey building collapsed in Hazari Mollah Bagan in the Garden Reach area.
-A search operation is underway to find survivors who may be trapped under the rubble, they said.An under-construction building collapsed in the Garden Reach area late on Sunday night.
+A search operation is underway to find survivors who may be trapped under the rubble, the officials said on Monday.Kolkata Police Commissioner Vineet Goyal visited the spot and took stock of the rescue operation.An under-construction building collapsed in the Garden Reach area late on Sunday night.

 - Country: